Diabetes.co.uk

 Diabetes.co.uk is a British-based website that offers news, information and resources on diabetes, describing itself as "Europe's largest community of people with diabetes".

-Its forum, the Diabetes Forum, is a patient network that aims to improve the health of people with diabetes, with a stated goal of connecting people with diabetes and providing a platform for diabetics to share their experiences managing diabetes and the associated complications.
+The Diabetes Forum, is a patient network that aims to improve the health of people with diabetes, with a stated goal of connecting people with diabetes and providing a platform for diabetics to share their experiences, managing diabetes, and the associated complications.

 History

 Diabetes.co.uk was founded in 2003, by Arjun Panesar after his grandfather was diagnosed with type 2 diabetes.

 In March 2014, Diabetes.co.uk launched the hashtag #BloodSugarSelfie to raise awareness for diabetes through people posting selfies with their blood glucose readings.
 Promoted through social media, the campaign raised money for JDRF UK and was reported to have saved a life.
 In October 2015, the #BloodSugarSelfie campaign was recognised for the Best use of social media to deliver a health campaign.

 The organisation runs the Diabetes Awareness Month each November in the UK, having done so since 2015.